 Where was the Princess Switch filmed, and is Montenaro a real place?
 What about Belgravia?
-If you’re wondering where to find the Princess Switch Castle, Belgravia and all the other Princess Switch filming locations?
-This post is for you.
+If you’re wondering where to find the Princess Switch Castle in real life, along with all the other Princess Switch filming locations, this post is for you.

-The movie stars High School Musical it-girl Vanessa Hudgens as two doppelgängers who meet in a twist of fate and decide to swap lives for two days, one being a princess-to-be while the other, a humble baker from Chicago.
+The premise is simple and features High School Musical it-girl Vanessa Hudgens as two doppelgängers who meet in a twist of fate and decide to swap lives for two days, one being a princess-to-be while the other, a humble baker from Chicago…

 It’s unashamedly cheesy, but it’s the stuff of Christmas movie dreams, with royal splendour, romance, winter wonderlands and a glorious fairytale setting to tie it all together.
 Needless to say, I gobbled it all up… and both of its sequels too!

 One of the biggest questions I had after the film was of course, where they filmed it.
 To my surprise, the entire film was pretty much shot in one of my favourite underrated gems in Europe: Romania!

 I’ve put on my detective hat, sleuthed through Romanian newspapers, and spent an embarrassing amount of time on Google Street View to assemble together the most thorough list of The Princess Switch filming locations possible, with some add-ons for filming locations from The Princess Switch: Switched Again, and The Princess Switch 3.
 Enjoy!